tiozo/FCJ-AWS-Study/AWS Study/AWS Relational Database Service/AWS Additional Database Service.md

 ### [[AWS Managed Blockchain]]

-AWS Managed Blockchain is a service that utilizes open-source frameworks to create or mange blo
+AWS Managed Blockchain is a service that utilizes open-source frameworks to create or mange blockchain networks.
+With a few clicks, you can join, create, and manage blockchain networks.
+**Ethereum** and **Hyberledger Fabric** are popular open-source blockchain te